wp-plugins/testimonial-basics/readme.txt

 5. Testimonials Example Page

 == Changelog ==
+= 4.0.2 =
+* fixed bug for loading excerpt script when only the widget one is checked
+* changed rotator and excerpt scripts to load in the footer
+* modified slider jquery for IE9&10 compatibility and independant speed variables
+* removed padding from katb_error
+* updated katb_list_testimonials() , initialized critical arrays for
+  repeated use

 = 4.0.1 =
 * bug fix - Testimonials were not being added to the database in Windows Servers
 * improvement - Spanish Translation added